-Gather your besties for a delicious evening of entertainment with these homemade cocktail hot dogs, wrapped in perfectly puffed crescent roll dough.
+Gather your besties for a delicious evening of entertainment with these homemade crescent roll pigs in a blanket recipe wrapped in perfectly flaky crescent rolls dough.
 Flavored with a butter garlic topping, these crescent roll mini hot dogs will be gone in no time.
 So make sure you have extra on hand just in case.

-These cocktail franks are perfect for any sporting event, any gathering of friends, or as we do in my house, a fun Friiday night appetizer dinner!
+These cocktail franks are perfect for any sporting event, any gathering of friends, or as we do in my house, a fun Friday night easy appetizer dinner.
+There's nothing quite like a classic pig in a blanket, the ultimate crowd pleaser.

-My love for pigs in a blanket is what inspired this appetizer, and you can easily pair this dish with a delicious cocktail like a citrus spritz (link), a blood orange margarita (link), or skip the booze and make this appetizer prior to serving the best chicken thigh recipe (link).
+My love for mini pigs in a blanket is what inspired this appetizer, and you can easily pair this dish with a delicious cocktail like a citrus spritz, a classic blood orange margarita, or skip the booze and make this appetizer prior to serving the best chicken thighs.

 Jump to: